GoogleCloudPlatform/pgadapter/samples/ruby/activerecord/README.md

 ### database.yml
 The following is the `database.yml` that is used by this sample.
 It uses the standard `PGHOST`, `PGPORT` and `PGDATABASE` environment variables.
-Note that PGAdapter will automatically be started on the value that is set in `PGPORT`.
-Ensure that you set this environment variable to an available port on your system.
+Note that the sample application starts PGAdapter automatically on a random port, and the `PGPORT` environment variable is automatically updated to use this port.

 ```yaml
 default: &default